 - Product images, on their own or in catalogues, often have the highest CTR, but they still don’t outperform text links for sales conversions.

 - A big surprise for most businesses is that banners receive the least clicks and sales.
-People just don’t see them anymore.
+People just don’t see them anymore and many use ad blockers.
 You’ll see a higher click through rate if the banner engages consumers on some level, such as a search box or poll.
 Either way, they won’t beat text.

 - Pop-ups are blocked by most people and they annoy pretty much everyone else.